 For example, let's say that you're at a party and the host has run out of pizza.
 You volunteer to go pick some up, and your friend is oddly eager to go with you, even if it means that they'll miss some of the party.

-These are all signs that they want to get to know you better . . . in private.
+These are potential signs that they want to get to know you better . . . in private.

-3) They Make More Eye Contact Than Your Other Friends
+3. They Make More Eye Contact with You Than with Their Other Friends

 Hopefully, your friend isn't creepily staring at you all the time, but it is normal for someone who likes you to look at you more often.
 Naturally, this can take the form of extended eye contact.